Black contractor braves threats in removing Richmond statues

 Henry said the city’s Department of Public Works asked him in mid-June if he would be interested in the statue project.
 A contractor who turned the city down gave them his name, he said.

 Henry huddled with his family to make sure everyone was on board.
-His son and daughter “started Googling” and “there was most definitely a level of concern” when they read about what happened in Charlottesville (where plans to remove a Robert E. Lee statue sparked a deadly white supremacist rally in 2017) and New Orleans (where a contractor had his car firebombed).
+His son and daughter “started Googling” and “there was most definitely a level of concern” when they read about what happened in Charlottesville (where plans to remove a Robert E. Lee statue sparked a deadly white supremacist rally in 2017) and New Orleans (where a contractor's car was firebombed).

 Ultimately, they all agreed to take the job.
 This was an opportunity to be a part of history.